radicaldo/1Password/README.md

       - "Unlock using Windows Hello" enabled
       - "Show Windows Hello prompt automatically" enabled
 - WSL installed and configured.
 - AWS CLI intalled and configured in WSL Ubuntu with default Access and Secret Keys in your AWS CLI to initiate the script.
+- In your AWS account your users need to have the mfa required permission applied in IAM.

 ## Resources